ember-learn/guides-source/guides/release/templates/input-components.md

 The [`<Input>`](https://api.emberjs.com/ember/3.11/classes/Ember.Templates.helpers/methods/if?anchor=input)
 and [`<Textarea>`](https://api.emberjs.com/ember/3.11/classes/Ember.Templates.helpers/methods/if?anchor=textarea)
 components are the easiest way to create common form controls.
-Using these helpers, you can create form controls that are almost identical to the native HTML `<input>` or `<textarea>` elements, but are aware of Ember's two-way bindings and can automatically update.
+Using these components, you can create form controls that are almost identical to the native HTML `<input>` or `<textarea>` elements, but are aware of Ember's two-way bindings and can automatically update.

 ## Text fields